marek041/Not-very-complicated-pad/README.md

 # Not-very-complicated-pad
 simple macro pad.
 6 keys with oled display and Xiao RP2040.
-Macro pad for simple tasks like ctrl+c, ctrl+v, etc.
+Macro pad for simple tasks like ctrl+c, ctrl+v, etc. also programs opening with windows search and shutdown button :O

 ## Features:
 - 6 keys